Mayoral and Councillor allowances

 Expenses incurred by Councillors are published on our website each quarter.
 You will find the complete reports available here.

-Further information about the payment of Mayoral or Councillor allowances or the types of expenses allowed for can be found in the Councillor Support and Reimbursement of Expenses Policy.
+Further information about the payment of Mayoral or Councillor allowances or the types of expenses allowed for can be found in the Councillor Support Policy.